roblevintennis/guest-posts/articles/the-little-button-that-could.md

 We use the `Input` directive to take in the `mode` prop, and then we create a `classes` accessor which will add our mode class if it’s been passed in.

-If you now fire up the app with `yarn start` in the `littlebutton-angular/` directory you should see our updated primary button render.
+If you now fire up the app with `yarn start` in the `littlebutton-angular/` directory (or `yarn start:angular` from the top-level directory) you should see our updated primary button render.

 Code complete

 If you’ve made it this far, congratulations — you’ve reached code complete!
 If something went awry, I’d encourage you to cross-reference the GitHub source code: https://github.com/roblevintennis/guest-posts/tree/the-little-button-that-could-series on the `the-little-button-that-could-series` branch.
 As bundlers and packages have a tendency to change abruptly, you might want to pin your package versions to the ones from the above mentioned branch if you experience any dependency headaches.

 Take a moment to go back and compare and contrast the 4 framework-based button component implementations you’ve just built.
-They’re still small enough to quickly notice some interesting differences in how props are passed, how they bind those props, how they prevent CSS name collisions, and other interesting divergent approaches.
+They’re still small enough to quickly notice some interesting differences in how props are passed, how they bind to props, how they prevent CSS name collisions, and other interesting contrasting yet similar approaches.
 As I continue to add components to AgnosticUI (which by-the-way supports these exact same four frameworks) I’m continually pondering which offers the best developer experience.
 What do you think?

 Homework